odop

 Easier to read summary:

-Role Old New DB name
+Role Plan JawsName DB name

-Development CYAN GRACEFUL s6v0edrsu4v1u49m
+Development Kitefin GRACEFUL s6v0edrsu4v1u49m

 Caution: The DB username and password are contained in the connection string.